Large-scale Pre-trained Models are Surprisingly Strong in Incremental Novel Class Discovery: Abstract

 \section{Abstract}

-Discovering novel concepts from unlabelled data and in a continuous manner is an important desideratum of lifelong learners.
-In the literature such problems have been partially addressed under very restricted settings, where either access to labelled data is provided for discovering novel concepts (e.g., \ncd) or learning occurs for a limited number of incremental steps (e.g., \cincd).
-In this work we challenge the status quo and propose a more challenging and practical learning paradigm called \newsetting, where learning occurs continuously and unsupervisedly, while exploiting the rich priors from large-scale pre-trained models.
-To this end, we propose simple baselines that are not only resilient under longer learning scenarios, but are surprisingly strong when compared with sophisticated state-of-the-art methods.
-We conduct extensive empirical evaluation on a multitude of benchmarks and show the effectiveness of our proposed baselines, which significantly raise the bar\blfootnote{Code will be available at: \href{https://github.com/OatmealLiu/MSc-iNCD}{MSc-iNCD}. *Corresponding author: Zhun Zhong}.
+Discovering novel concepts in unlabelled datasets and in a continuous manner is an important desideratum of lifelong learners.
+In the literature such problems have been partially addressed under very restricted settings, where novel classes are learned by jointly accessing a related labelled set (e.g., \ncd) or by leveraging only a supervisedly pre-trained model (e.g., \cincd).
+In this work we challenge the status quo in \cincd and propose a learning paradigm where class discovery occurs continuously and truly unsupervisedly, without needing any related labelled set.
+In detail, we propose to exploit the richer priors from strong self-supervised pre-trained models (PTM).
+To this end, we propose simple baselines, composed of a frozen PTM backbone and a learnable linear classifier, that are not only simple to implement but also resilient under longer learning scenarios.
+We conduct extensive empirical evaluation on a multitude of benchmarks and show the effectiveness of our proposed baselines when compared with sophisticated state-of-the-art methods.
+The code is \href{https://github.com/OatmealLiu/MSc-iNCD}{open source}. \keywords{Novel Class Discovery \and Class-Incremental Learning}